aesophor/macbookpro-11-2-gentoo-config/README.md

 ### 10. Configuring Locale
-Uncomment the locales you are going to use in /etc/locale.gen
+Uncomment the locales you are going to use in `/etc/locale.gen`.
+Then run:
 ```
 # locale-gen
 # eselect locale list